bkkas/elhub-python-sdk/README.md

 [![codecov](https://codecov.io/gh/bkkas/elhub-python-sdk/branch/main/graphs/badge.svg)](https://codecov.io/github/bkkas/elhub-python-sdk)

 Welcome to the **non official** Open Source Python SDK for ElHub API.

-The objective is to create an SDK that will speed up and improve the quality of the development against the ElHub API.
+The objective is to create an SDK that will improve the speed and quality of the development against the ElHub API, supported by the community.

+We are at a very early stage of development, we welcome all the contributions in any kind, please have a look at the following if you are interested.

 ## Contributing